Please find the entry form below. Descriptions of categories are offered at the bottom of this page.

 Product submissions will be arranged through follow-up correspondence and do not strictly need to be in hand by the paperwork deadline.

 Do not send judging copies via messenger.
 A standard method of shipping through Fed Ex, UPS, USPS, etc., will be sufficient.

 You may submit a title to more than one category on this entry form.
 Please select the categories you wish to enter the titles into.
 If later you wish to submit the title to an additional category, or would like to submit a different title to one or more categories, please use a new entry form.

-You may also submit multiple titles using one form by selecting the multiple option and emailing a spreadsheet or other document listing multiple submissions using only one form, without having to re-type the contact information.
+You may also submit multiple titles using one form by selecting the multiple option and emailing or uploading a document as instructed.

 Please read this form carefully.
 Not all fields are required to be filled out.